-Changes to the Road Traffic Act Regulations to extend The Civil Enforcement of Road Traffic Contraventions to Local Authorities comes into force on 31st May 2022.
-Local Authorities across England and Wales will be given the power to enforce moving traffic contraventions.
+Changes to the Road Traffic Act Regulations to extend The Civil Enforcement of Road Traffic Contraventions to Local Authorities came into force on 31st May 2022.
+Local Authorities across England and Wales have be given the power to enforce moving traffic contraventions.

 Restrictions indicated by the traffic signs, as prescribed in the Traffic Signs Regulations and General Directions 2016 (TSRGD) such as banned turns, box junctions and driving in formal bus, taxi and cycle lanes.
-They will be expected to use these powers to improve connectivity, boost active travel and increase air quality by reducing congestion.
+They are now expected to use these powers to improve connectivity, boost active travel and increase air quality by reducing congestion.